chihacknight/chihacknight.org/_posts/blog/2016-04-08-200-celebration-congratulations-from-cook-county-government.md

 categories:
   - blog
 title: "#200 Celebration: Congratulations from Cook County Government!"
-description: "Cook County is home to what is arguably the country’s largest civic tech community.
-The heart of this community is arguably Chi Hack Night, whose weekly event regularly draws crowds of over 100.
-But the crowd that shows up on any given Tuesday night is small compared to the civic tech army who participate in projects and conversations through GitHub."
+description: "Simona Rollinson,  Cook County's Chief Information Officer, offers her congratulations to Chi Hack Night and the broader civic tech ecosystem in Cook County.
+In addition to providing data and information, she hopes to strengthen the fabric of this community.
+A strong civic tech community is a public asset."
 date: 2016-04-08
 image: /images/blog/2016-04-08-200-celebration/cook-county-seal.jpg
 author: Simona Rollinson